Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Introduction

-Now, in the context of the present work, we wish to build a rigorous approximate inverse of the strong formulation of the operator.
-The main advantage is to be able to prove strong solutions to the PDE, as opposed to weak solutions, which is a important from the point of view of PDE theory.
+Now, in the context of the present work, we wish to build an approximate inverse of the strong formulation of the operator.
 In this case, the challenging part comes from the fact that we cannot use the theory of bi-linear forms of the operators as done in \cite{plum_numerical_verif}.
-Moreover, this method allows not only to compute an upper bound for the norm of $D\mathbb{F}(u_{0})^{-1}$, but also to approximate its action on functions.
-These problems are answered in Section \ref{sec:bound_inverse} of this work and lead to a new method to build rigorous approximate inverses of strong PDE operators on unbounded domains.
+The main advantage is, however, to be able to prove strong solutions to the PDE, as opposed to weak solutions, which is fundamental from the point of view of PDE theory.
+For instance, having a strong solution allows to study spectral stability (as illustrated in Section \ref{sec : stability kawahara}), whereas the linearized operator might not even be defined in the weak setting.
+Now, in terms of the understanding of the PDE, building an approximate inverse allows not only to compute an upper bound for the norm of $D\mathbb{F}(u_{0})^{-1}$, but also to approximate its action on functions, as presented earlier.
+These problems are answered in Section \ref{sec:bound_inverse} of this work and lead to a new method to build approximate inverses of strong PDE operators on unbounded domains.
+In particular, we introduce a bound $\mathcal{Z}_u$, which, in terms of computer-assisted analysis, is the quantity that separates periodic boundary value problems (which have been widely studied) and problems on $\R^m$.
+In practice, once this bound in known, then the rest of the computations are very similar the ones required during a CAP of a periodic solution using Fourier series, as presented in \cite{period_kuramoto, periodic_navier_spontaneous, Sander_equilibrium, breden2022computer} for instance.